 With the dancehall scene reclaiming its relevance over the past few weeks, reggae-dancehall titan Samini spearheads a lyrical ambush with the newly released “Forever”.
 Produced by long-time associate JMJ, “Forever” sees Samini take pride in his longevity at the echelons of Ghana’s cut-throat dancehall scene (spanning multiple decades), declaring his reign is forever!

 Gifted fast-rising rapper Tulenkey drops a solid party anthem in “Link Up” produced by M.O.G Beatz.
 “Link Up” serves as a follow-up to his previously released “Ghetto Boy” which features afrobeats crooner Kelvyn Boy and rapper Medikal and is still buzzing.
 Hopefully newly released “Link Up” will follow suit.

 Sista Afia ft Fameye – Party

-Watch the throwback-themed Rich Sheff directed music video below:
+Watch the throwback-themed Rich Sheff-directed music video below:

 Epixode – YeaMan

-Top Ghanaian reggae-dancehall act Epixode looks to cause a stir as he addresses topical industry issues with hard-hitting dancehall cut titled “YeaMan”.
+Top Ghanaian reggae-dancehall act Epixode looks to cause a stir as he addresses topical industry issues with a hard-hitting dancehall cut titled “YeaMan”.
 On the DreamJay produced record, Epixode successfully touches on the most controversial of topics, asks salient questions, and calls out his adversaries.

-Watch the Nii Josiah directed visuals for “Yea Man” below:
+Watch the Nii Josiah-directed visuals for “Yea Man” below:

 Asem – Magician